Talk Dirty (Jason Derulo song): In popular culture

-In February 2014, American band Set It Off released a cover of "Talk Dirty".
+In February 2014, American rock band Set It Off released a cover of "Talk Dirty".
 British singer Chlöe Howl also covered the song at BBC Radio 1's Live Lounge.
-On March 16, 2014, Lifetime used the song as part of a season 2 promotion campaign for its hit comedy-drama Devious Maids, featuring the cast appearing alongside Derulo, who recreated the song's video and performance.
-In May 2014, actor Kevin Spacey and late night talk host Jimmy Fallon did an a capella barbershop quartet rendition of the song on The Tonight Show Starring Jimmy Fallon.
+On March 16, 2014, Lifetime used the song as part of a season 2 promotion campaign for its hit dramedy Devious Maids, featuring the cast appearing alongside Derulo, who recreated the song's video and performance.
+In May 2014, actor Kevin Spacey and late-night talk host Jimmy Fallon did an a cappella barbershop quartet rendition of the song on The Tonight Show Starring Jimmy Fallon.
 Saturday Night Live has also done a parody entitled "Dongs".
-Malin Akerman performed the song on episode 7 of Lip Sync Battle, while Jorgie Porter did the same on Lip Sync Battle UK.
-Indian dance crew Desi Hoppers performed to the song in the Duels round of NBC's World of Dance.
+Canadian actress Malin Akerman performed the song on the seventh episode of Lip Sync Battle, while Jorgie Porter did the same on the UK version.
+Indian dance crew Desi Hoppers performed to the song in the "Duels" round of NBC's World of Dance.

+YouTube released an all-star version of the song, adding celebrities such as Bow Wow, Fifth Harmony and Larry King.